microsoft/WhatTheHack/xxx-OpenAIFundamentals/Student/Challenges/Challenge-00.md

   - text-davinci-003
   - text-embedding-ada-002
 - Add required credentials of Azure resources in the ``.env`` file
-  - **NOTE:** Additional Azure resources such as Azure Form Recognizer and Azure Cognitive Search will be required for Challenge4.
+  - **NOTE:** Additional Azure resources such as Azure Form Recognizer and Azure Cognitive Search will be required for later challenges.
 Make sure to update ``.env`` file with credentials as needed.

 ## Success Criteria